WebSP-Eval: Evaluating Web Agents on Website Security and Privacy Tasks: Framework

 The second module in \benchmark is \moduletwo.
 Here, we develop a system to execute instances from our dataset by building upon the base implementation logic and action space of WebVoyager~\cite{he2024webvoyager}.
-WebVoyager takes a user prompt $P$ as input, along with context $c_t$ comprising 1) current and past visual screenshots grounded with Set of Marks~(SoM)~\cite{yang2023set} 2) textual information of the interactive elements on page, and 3) text-based action history of the agent.
+WebVoyager takes a user prompt $P$ as input, along with context $c_t$ comprising 1) current and past visual screenshots grounded with Set of Marks~(SoM)~\cite{yang2023set} (numbered bounding boxes over interactable elements), 2) textual information of the interactive elements on page, and 3) text-based action history of the agent.
 The LLM decides an action $a_t$ based on $P$ and $c_t$ that is executed based on a Selenium-based browser automation framework~\cite{selenium}.
 The action space $\mathcal{A}$ comprises actions like `\texttt{CLICK}', `\texttt{SCROLL}', `\texttt{TYPE}', and `\texttt{ANSWER}'~(indicates model's completion).

 We specifically enhance the action space to cover more actions typically performed by a real user and add \emph{Account and State Management} controls to create a system that executes instances in our dataset in a fully automated manner in the following steps: